-Organising an ideal study space
+Organising your ideal study space

-Self-directed study is key to completing your ICAS qualification and associated modules, but even for the best of us this can be a difficult task to achieve in a structured matter.
+Self-directed study is key to completing your ICAS qualification and associated modules, but even for the best of us, this can be a difficult task to achieve in a structured matter.
 We investigate approaches for organising the most effective study space.

 Why you should sort your space